 B.S.
 Accounting, Pennsylvania State University — University Park, Pennsylvania

 Ms. Sun Ms. Sun has been an accountant at a manufacturing company where she managed the company’s financial analyses, sales analyses, and budget statements.
 While she was pursuing her master’s degree, she volunteered to help local people file tax returns.
 She began working at Texas Health and Science University in the Summer of 2019.

 M.S.
 Organizational Leadership, Our Lady of the Lake, San Antonio

 B.B.A.
 Management, University of Texas at San Antonio, San Antonio

 Ms. Elizondo has served customers, clients, and students over the past decade.
 She joined THSU in the summer of 2018.
 Her previous experience includes admissions, advising, and the reviewing of transferable credit.
 Additionally, she has participated in and attended many conferences servicing students at the higher education level.
 These include the National Association of Campus Activities, the National Institute for the Study of Transfer Students, and the Texas Association for College Admission Counseling.

-Master of Science in Library Science, University of North Texas
+M.L.S., University of North Texas